Moduli of Tango structures and dormant Miura opers: Introduction

 \subsection{0.3}

-On the other hand, we recall the notion of a Miura $\mfg$-oper (for a semismple Lie algebra $\mfg$).
-A {\it Miura $\mfg$-oper} (for a semismple Lie algebra $\mfg$) is a $\mfg$-oper equipped with an additional data, that is to say, a $\mbG$-torsor (where $\mbG$ denotes the identity component of the group of Lie algebra automorphisms of $\mfg$) equipped with two Borel reductions and an integrable connection satisfying some condition (including a certain transversality condition).
+On the other hand, we recall the notion of a Miura $\mfg$-oper for a semismple Lie algebra $\mfg$.
+A {\it Miura $\mfg$-oper} is a $\mfg$-oper equipped with an additional data, that is to say, a $\mbG$-torsor (where $\mbG$ denotes the identity component of the group of Lie algebra automorphisms of $\mfg$) equipped with two Borel reductions and a flat connection satisfying some condition, including a certain transversality condition.
 For example, $\mfs \mfl_2$-opers and Miura $\mfs \mfl_2$-opers may be identified with projective and affine connections respectively.
 The Miura opers (over the field of complex numbers $\mbC$) plays an essential role in integrable systems and representation theory of loop algebra, including the Drinfeld-Sokolov reduction and geometric Langlands correspondence (cf. ~\cite{DS}, ~\cite{FFR}, and ~\cite{Fr}).
 The solutions of the Bethe Ansatz equations may be described by means of Miura opers. (cf. ~\cite{Fr2}, ~\cite{Fr3}).